zetifinance/main-website-2023-fork/content/pages/team.md

     main:
       heading: Team
-      rich_editor: We’re using our patent-pending financial technology to revolutionize the way clean transport is funded in London and the US and in doing so, help solve the climate crisis.
+      rich_editor: We’re using our patent-pending financial technology to revolutionize the way clean transport is funded.
+We started in the UK and we’re now in the USA.
+But our ambitions don’t stop there.
       buttons: []
   - type: team
     intro: